renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 Raptor buildings are often designed for communal use.
 Many buildings are large and open, without internal walls; sheets of thick fabric are used for doors and internal partitions.

-In the mountains and foothills, the Terrace-Builders often lay their cities out in terraces; they often exploit natural defences, building walls only at the entrances to valleys, for example.
+In the mountains and foothills, the Terrace-Builders often lay their cities out in terraces; they often exploit natural defenses, building walls only at the entrances to valleys, for example.
 In the plains to the extreme east of the Empire, they sometimes use a more regular, level city-plan, with walls all-around.

 Raptors use a 6-day week, with the precise schedule varying by caste; for example, the Farmer caste works three days in the field and two days for the city-state, and has one day off.